-Hyfore has been an industry-leader in workholding solutions since it started in 2001.
-One of our specialities with regard to Workholding is CNC collets.
+Hyfore has been an industry-leader in workholding solutions since it commenced trading in 2001.
+One of our specialities with regards to Workholding is CNC collets.

 What Is a Collet?

 Collets are a type of chuck and are an essential part of Workholding.
 A collet works in conjunction with a spindle and is one of the core components in CNC turning and CNC lathes.
 Collet chucks allow for a consistent gripping force when machining.
-This means that you are able to operate safely at higher RPMs, which allows for a shorter run-time.
+Therefore, allowing you to operate safely at higher RPMs, which allows for a shorter run-time.

-Collets and collet chucks also offer an advantage over other Workholding components as they offer 360 degree support, as the collets contacts all the way around the workpiece.
+Collets and collet chucks also offer an advantage over other Workholding components as they provide 360-degree support, as the collets contacts around the workpiece.

-There are many different types of collets made for different purposes and with different capacities and capabilities.
+There are many different types of collets made for different purposes and with various capacities and capabilities.
 This includes both metalworking and woodworking.

 Other types of collets include:

 The collet can hold any diameter from its nominal size to its smaller size – 1mm.
-They may also be used for the purpose of Workholding fixtures, as well astoolholdersand spindle chucks.
+They may also be used for Workholding fixtures, as well as tool-holders and spindle chucks.

-Autolock – These were designed as a means of securely clamping miller cutters which were tightened by hand.
+Autolock – Designed as a means of securely clamping miller cutters which were tightened by hand.
 They are also known as “Clarkson chucks”.
 These are available only in exact sizes, as the cutter shank must match the size exactly.

 The name “Autolock” is because – as the tool turns – it drives the collet against the chuck cap, creating the tightening force around the shank.

-R8 – These were designed by Bridgeport Machines, Inc. for the specific purpose of being used in milling machines.
+R8 – Designed by Bridgeport Machines, Inc. for the specific purpose of being used in milling machines.
 There is no separate chuck, as the R8 collet fits directly into the machine taper itself.

-5C – Unlike most collet systems, 5C were designed for the sake of workholding as opposed to toolholding.
-They do not require an exact match of diameter from the shank, however, they still require a close match as they have a limited closing range.
+5C – Unlike most collet systems, 5C are designed for the sake of workholding as opposed to tool-holding.
+They do not require an exact match of diameter from the shank.
+However, they still need a close match as they have a limited closing range.